 7. Name drop.

-By that, I don’t only mean mentioning the names of famous people like Vanessa Williams, Derrick Coleman, Wilt Chamberlain or Rick Fox (okay, yes, I’ve met or talked to all of those people).
-I don’t mean Chris Brogan, Guy Kawasaki or Ken Evoy (I’ve had online conversations of some type with all of them).
+By that, I don’t only mean mentioning the names of famous people like Vanessa Williams, Derrick Coleman, Wilt Chamberlain, Pearl Washington or Rick Fox (yes, in some way I’ve met or talked to all of those people and more).
+I don’t mean Chris Brogan, Guy Kawasaki or Carrie Wilkerson (I’ve had online conversations of some type with all of them).

 If you’re a true blogger it means you’ve visited other blogs and read other posts.
 If you’re a true blogger you’ve had people stop by your blog and leave comments, and you’ve responded to them & checked their stuff out as well.
 Sometimes when you’re writing, you might recall something from one of the many blogs you’ve read or something someone you’ve read has said.